 Jesus is LORD God Creator.
-He created sex to be not just a physical drive, not just a desire, pursuit and physical release.
+He created sex to be not just a physical drive, not just a desire, a pursuit or just a physical release.
 It is an extension of us that bridges distance between us and makes us one.
 God also knows that sexuality begins in the mind.
 Adultery begins with selfishness and greed combining with lust and wanton imagery.
 The thoughts are allowed to venture to places we would be shamed to allow people to see.
-Wanting that which is not yours to have, and taking it with your mind (after which the body follows) is adultery.
+Wanting that which is not yours to have, and taking it with your mind (after which the body often follows) is adultery.

 We all have such dark places in our minds because we are sinners.
 We live with the fact that we are all sexual creatures.
 We all have a God-given sex drive that was designed to enrich the lives of those joined into one flesh.
 In marriage, we are supposed to enjoy each other's body.
-We are supposed to dream of our spouse and long for her, to long for him.
-Adultery is the wrenching away from proper sexual thought and acts which belongs to your wife or husband and giving it to another mentally, physically, or both.
+We are supposed to dream of our spouse when we are apart from one another.
+He is to long for her, she to long for him.
+Adultery is the wrenching away from proper sexual thought and acts which belong to your wife or husband and giving it to another mentally, physically, or both.

 "Let your fountain be blessed, and rejoice with the wife of your youth.
 As a loving deer and a graceful doe let her breasts satisfy you at all times.
 And always be enraptured by her love.
 For why should you, my son, be enraptured by an immoral woman, and be embraced in the arms of a seductress?
 For the ways of man are before the eyes of the LORD, and He ponders all his paths.
 His own iniquities entrap the wicked man and he is caught in the cords of his sin."
 (Proverbs 5:18-22)